inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   1. Download data
   2. Edit and add objects on the map
-  3. Upload changes to OpenStreetMap
+  3. Upload changes to OSM
   4. See the changes on the map!

 1. Exploring JOSM